VIPL-Audio-Visual-Speech-Understanding/Lipreading-DenseNet3D/README.md

 ## Data Preparation

 Download [LRW1000 Dataset](https://vipl.ict.ac.cn/view_database.php?id=14) and place `LRW1000_Public` in the root of this repository.
-You can create symbolic links to this project:
+Instead, you can create symbolic links to this project:

 ```
 ln -s LRW1000_Public Lipreading-DenseNet3D/LRW1000_Public